rubensa/springframework/spring-projects/spring-webflow-samples/readme.txt

  * itemlist - demonstrates application transaction tokens and expired flow cleanup
  * numberguess - demonstrates how to play a game with spring web flow
  * phonebook - central sample demonstrating most webflow features
+ * phonebook-portlet - the phonebook sample in a portlet environment (notice how the flow definitions do not change)
- * sellitem - demonstrates a wizard with conditional transitions, continuations, and jmx-enabled statistics */
+ * sellitem - demonstrates a wizard with conditional transitions, continuations, and jmx-enabled statistics
+ * sellitem-jsf - the sellitem sample in a jsf environment (notice how the flow definition does not change) */

 Sample pre-requisites: